joltcan/ovpn-openvpn-privoxy/README.md

 Protect your browsing activities through an encrypted and anonymized VPN proxy!

 You will need a [OVPN](https://www.ovpn.se) account.

+## Attribution
+[Act28](https://github.com/act28) created the [repo](https://github.com/act28/pia-openvpn-proxy) from which I copied, then modified the code to work with [OVPN](https://ovpn.se).

+I also added a Makefile to build the docker stuff, which I learnt from Pierre Larsson when I was at Verisure.

 ## Starting the VPN Proxy